 In mirrored movements, drawing forth from the shadows of that black alley the chains were leading the figure of a ghost.

 The ghost of a beautiful young woman in torn summer dress, floating in the air as though she were swimming in still waters.
 She was tethered at her wrists to the ends of the floating chains the man in the suit held.

 "Is it time?"
 Her gentle and sweet voice was out of place beside the man in the black suit's somber air.
 He reached out a long arm to take her by the hand to lead her forth towards their frightened target who's back finally reached the wall.

 "Yes.
 Your Silas awaits my Sky's separation of this one's body and soul."
 The way the man in the suit spoke was bizarre yet the ghost woman appeared not to take notice of it.
-She knew what he meant and her line of sight was targeting John.
+Her line of sight was targeting John.

-Releasing her forward, the Collector gave the ghost girl her space to approach the one they hunted.
+Releasing her forward, the Collector gave the ghost girl her space.
 Her arms opened to John with an expression welcoming and tender but John was less than accepting.